-Xinyi Zhang obtained her Bachelor degree of biotechnology from Shandong Agricultural University in China, one Master degree of plant science from Missouri State University in the US, and another Master degree of viticulture and oenology from Vinifera program in France (Montpellier SupAgro) and Germany (Hochschule Geisenheim).
+Xinyi Zhang obtained her Bachelor’s degree in biotechnology from Shandong Agricultural University in China, one Master’s degree in plant science from Missouri State University in the US, and a second Master’s degree in viticulture and oenology from Vinifera program in France (Montpellier SupAgro) and Germany (Hochschule Geisenheim University).
+Then she moved to Australia for her PhD degree at Charles Sturt University with Dr. Andrew Clark on a project studying the impacts of viticultural conditions and juice composition on the oxidative and reductive development of wine, focusing on the profile of low molecular weight sulfur compounds and volatile aldehyde compounds.

 Specialization: Wine Chemistry

-Focus Area: the reductive and oxidative development of wine after bottling, and corresponding odorants
+Focus Area: the reductive and oxidative development of wine after bottling, and corresponding odorants, metal speciation